briankeegan/present-recollection-rails-api/README.md

 This is the backend deployed API on heroku of the [Present Recollection](https://present-recollection-rails-api.herokuapp.com) project.

-This is the frontend repo of the [Present Recollection](https://github.com/briankeegan/present-recollection-rails-api) project.
+This is the backend repo of the [Present Recollection](https://github.com/briankeegan/present-recollection-rails-api) project.